gdmarmerola/gdmarmerola.github.io/_posts/2020-04-11-decision-tree-counterfactual.md

 summary: Decision Trees can be decent causal inference models, with a few tweaks
 ---

 Decision Trees can be decent causal inference models.
 In this post I'll show that, with a few tweaks, simple decision trees can be a great tool for estimating counterfactuals.
 I'll walk you thorugh the usage of [**cfml_tools**](https://github.com/gdmarmerola/cfml_tools), a module that provides a simple API to methods for solving counterfactual inference problems.
+You can find the full code for this example [here](https://github.com/gdmarmerola/cfml_tools/blob/master/examples/Decision%20Tree%20Counterfactual.ipynb).

 ## Why is this important?